This website has been translated from Danish to English by using artificial intelligence (AI).

 No childcare options outside of the institutions' opening hours

-When we or the job center draw up "My Plan" or refer you to a job, you must be taken into account.
-This applies, for example, if you do not have childcare options for children or family members outside the institutions' opening hours.
-However, you will only be taken into account if you have informed us or the job center that you have no childcare options.
+When we or the municipality draw up "My Plan" or refer to a job, your circumstances must be taken into account.
+This applies, for example, if you do not have childcare or family members who can look after your children outside the opening hours of childcare facilities.
+However, your circumstances will only be taken into account if you have informed us or the municipality that you do not have childcare.

 You should contact Min A-kasse in the following situations